Data access FAQs

 Your application will undergo an initial administrative check, if it is determined at this stage that more information is required you will be contacted and asked to revise your application prior to it being circulated for full committee review.

 Comments will be provided to you following the Data Access Committee review.
 At this stage you may be asked to revise your application to address Committee concerns, prior to final approval.
+If the EoI is not re-submitted within six months, the application will be closed unless the researchers have informed ALSWH that additional time is required for resubmission.

 Post graduate students are encouraged to lead their own projects, particularly where the research will contribute significantly towards their award.
 An exception to this is where linked data are being requested, in this case the primary supervisor needs to be listed as the lead collaborator.